Aman-sain/Dice-generator/README.md

 ->The program concludes with a friendly message, thanking the user for using the Magical Dice Roller.

 In summary, this Python program allows the user to simulate rolling a six-sided dice multiple times, records the outcomes, calculates the sum of those outcomes, and then displays the results to the user.
 It's a fun and simple example of using random number generation and basic control structures in Python.

+10. Feedback: